TomFrankly/notion-helper/README.md

 ## Learn More

 If you'd like to learn the Notion API from scratch, start with my free [Notion API crash course](https://thomasjfrank.com/notion-api-crash-course/).

-Once you get used to writing objects for API requests, you might find yourself back here 😛

 Questions?
 [Ask me on Twitter!](https://twitter.com/TomFrankly)